google/starlark-go/doc/spec.md

 successful.
 At that point, the value of each of the module's global variables is frozen, rendering subsequent mutation impossible.
-The module is then ready for use by another Skylark thread, such as one executing a load statement.
+The module is then ready for use by another Starlark thread, such as one executing a load statement.
 Such threads may access values or call functions defined in the loaded module.

-A Skylark thread may carry state on behalf of the application into which it is embedded, and application-defined functions may behave differently depending on this thread state.
+A Starlark thread may carry state on behalf of the application into which it is embedded, and application-defined functions may behave differently depending on this thread state.
 Because module initialization always occurs in a new thread, thread